Section33-ops/python-practice/README.md

-# python-practice
+# Python-practice
-# Here I practice all i learn
+Here I practice all i learn in python